dominicva/image-processing-api/README.md

 - Resize

-  - Resize an image by providing its filename and the resized dimensions (pixel values) in the following pattern (using 500x300 dimensions as an example): http://localhost:3000/api/images?filename=fjord.jpg&width=500&height=300
+  - Resize an image by providing its filename and the resized dimensions (pixel values) in the following pattern (500x300 as example): http://localhost:3000/api/images?filename=fjord.jpg&width=500&height=300

 - Reformat